About The Realtime Center For Learning

 The “Nuts and Bolts” of The Realtime Center For Learning

-The Realtime Center For Learning teaches with an innovative new methodology in education, a combination of online learning and in-class accountability, along with a carefully crafted sequence of education designed to produce optimum results in the shortest time frame possible.
+The Realtime Center For Learning teaches with an innovative new methodology in education, a combination of multi-media learning and in-class accountability, along with a carefully crafted sequence of education designed to produce optimum results in the shortest time frame possible.
 Instructors act as teachers, coaches, and mentors in the educational process, ensuring that each student has the information, support and tools necessary for success in their program of study.

 Although there is flexibility in the program, a high level of participation and commitment are fundamental requirements.
 This adaptability allows for ample time to work with the materials and build skills, but should not be viewed as a way to fit the program into an already overburdened schedule.

 Be sure to take The Realtime Center For Learning “Is this the right program for me?” self-assessment quiz in the “Get Started Today” section.